 One of the driving forces behind product traceability in the food industry is consumer safety and the need to recall products from sale following a food safety incident.
 Incidents necessitating recalls could include the presence of undeclared allergens or additives in packaged foodstuffs or contamination of raw produce.

 Product traceability via coding and marking can provide a method for keeping track of food in the supply chain to support the swift and efficient recall of affected products when required.
-If a situation arises that necessitates a product recall, growers, processors, and manufacturers can utilise product codes to identify which products or batches have been affected and track where items have been sent.
-This helps define the parameters of a recall, minimising waste and reducing the time it takes to tackle the issue without compromising consumer safety.
+If a situation arises that necessitates a product recall, growers, processors, and manufacturers can utilize product codes to identify which products or batches have been affected and track where items have been sent.
+This helps define the parameters of a recall, minimizing waste and reducing the time it takes to tackle the issue without compromising consumer safety.

 Without traceability records, food safety incidents can necessitate nationwide recalls to ensure that all affected products are withdrawn from sale.
 Such was the case in the US in 2018 with an outbreak of E. coli linked to the sale of romaine lettuce.
 At the time, FDA attempts to trace the source of the E. coli outbreak were hampered by poor traceability records, leading to nationwide recalls.
 The inability to buy romaine lettuce might sound like a trivial issue.
 Still, the repercussions from the recall were far-reaching, affecting supermarkets, hospitality venues, and food manufacturers handling romaine lettuce for further processing into packaged goods.